 The Council explained that on the morning when the students attended for the oral examinations it had been discovered that one of them had been taught previously by the marker allocated to them.
 To ensure fair dealing for all students, no student is examined by a marker who knows him/her and so the markers changed rooms.
 However, they did not confer with the supervising examiner or alter the room allocation sheets.
-One of the examiners gave his first student his copy of the examination paper and forgot to ask for it back at the end of the examination.
+One of the examination.
 When the supervising examiner discovered that the paper was missing he - because he was not aware of the room changes by the markers - wrongly deduced that the complainant's daughter was the student involved.
 The room changes were later drawn to his attention and the paper recovered from the student who had accidentally taken it with them - however, not before the staff member had been dispatched to visit the complainant's home.